twbs/bootstrap/site/content/docs/4.3/migration.md

 - The `theme-color-level()` function is renamed to `color-level()` and now accepts any color you want instead of only `$theme-color` colors.
 [See #29083](https://github.com/twbs/bootstrap/pull/29083)
 - `$enable-grid-classes` doesn't disable the generation of container classes anymore [See #29146](https://github.com/twbs/bootstrap/pull/29146)
 - Line heights are dropped from several components to simplify our codebase.
 The `button-size()` and `pagination-size()` do not accept line height parameters anymore.
 [See #29271](https://github.com/twbs/bootstrap/pull/29271)
-- The `button-variant()` mixin now accepts 3 optional color parameters, for each button state, to override the color provided by `color-yiq()`.
-By default, these parameters will find which color provides more contrast against the button state's background color with `color-yiq()`.
+- The `button-variant()` mixin now accepts 3 optional color parameters, for each button state, to override the color provided by `color-contrast()`.
+By default, these parameters will find which color provides more contrast against the button state's background color with `color-contrast()`.
 - The `button-outline-variant()` mixin now accepts an additional argument, `$active-color`, for setting the button's active state text color.
-By default, this parameter will find which color provides more contrast against the button's active background color with `color-yiq()`.
+By default, this parameter will find which color provides more contrast against the button's active background color with `color-contrast()`.
 - Ditch the Sass map merges, which makes it easier to remove redundant values.
 Keep in mind you now have to define all values in the Sass maps like `$theme-colors`.
 Check out how to deal with Sass maps on the [theming documentation]({{< docsref "/getting-started/theming#maps-and-loops" >}}).
+- `color-yiq()` function is renamed to `color-contrast()` since it's not related to YIQ colorspace anymore — [See #30168](https://github.com/twbs/bootstrap/pull/30168/) — and related variables are renamed alongside:
+  - `$yiq-contrasted-threshold` is renamed `$min-contrast-ratio`,
+  - `$yiq-text-dark` and `$yiq-text-light` are respectively renamed `$color-contrast-dark` and `$color-contrast-light`.

 ## JavaScript